mgharvey/seqcap_pop/README.md

 ### 4. Map reads to contigs (BWA)

 Next, we map the reads back to the contigs to obtain a pileup.
+This is the most finicky step of the pipeline, as BWA often fails.
+I have 3 different versions of BWA installed, and if a sample repeatedly fails in one version, I switch to a different version (algorithms differ slightly across versions).
+I typically have success with BWA v.0.7.4, v.0.7.3, or 0.7.0.

 For individual 1:

 ```
 bwa index -a is /path/to/4_match-contigs-to-probes/Genus_species.fasta